 The MLP is a feed-forward model organized in one input layer, one or more hidden layers and an output layer, where the nodes in one layer are fully interconnected with the nodes in the following layer.
-Figure 1.a shows a conceptual example of a MLP net.
-Except for the nodes in the input layer, the nodes in all the layers are processing units in the form of Eq.
-1 where $\mathbf{X}l(n)$ is the vector with the inputs to the n^{th} neuron of layer l; $\mathbf{W}l(n)$ contains the weights of that neuron and $y_l(n)$ is its output.
-Each neuron has one activation function, $\varphi(.)$, which constrains the output of the neuron.
-Normally, it is in the form of a sigmoid, as the logistic function (Eq.
+Figure 1.a shows a conceptual example of an MLP network.
+Except on the input layer, nodes on all other layers are processing units in the form of Eq.
+1, where: $\mathbf{X}l(n)$ is the row vector with the inputs to the $n^{th}$ neuron of layer l; $\mathbf{W}l^T(n)$ is the column vector which contains the weights of that neuron, and $y_l(n)$ is the neuron output.
+Each neuron has one activation function, $\varphi(.)$ , used to constrain the output into one interval.
+Normally, the activation function is in the form of a sigmoid as, for example, the logistic function (Eq.
 2) or the hyperbolic tangent (Eq.
 3).
 Different activation functions are allowed in neurons from different layers.